24 hours customer service +9779849693351

 • Trekking independently is not allowed due to safety concerns and the need for restricted-area permits.
 You must obtain a Restricted Area Permit (RAP) through a registered trekking agency.

-• A registered guide or porter is mandatory.
+• A registered guide is mandatory.

 • Traveling with a guide ensures safety, regular guidance on the route, is Free from the hazards of lodge booking daily, and provides regular information about the trekking region.
 The information includes the people, their lifestyle, culture, and religion.
 Also, the journey in the higher Himalayas is not easy, as we are exposed to higher altitudes, cold temperatures, new cultures and people, the valley, and higher passes like Larkya La Pass.